zhihu/Matisse/README.md

 Matisse is a well-designed local image selector for Android.
 You can
 - Use it in Activity or Fragment
 - Select JPEG, PNG and GIF
-- Choose different themes, including two built-in themes and custom themes
+- Apply different themes, including two built-in themes and custom themes
 - Different image loaders
+- Define custom filter rules
 - More to find out yourself

 | Zhihu Style                    | Dracula Style                     | Preview                          |